 Previous MMEs among echinoderms (i.e. stars, urchins, and relatives) have taken place in the past, most recently associated with El Nino events and primarily limited to southern CA (1983-84 and 1997-98).
 S3 progresses rapidly, killing stars within days, and has lead to the near absence of some species (e.g., sunflower star Pycnopodia helianthoides).
 Previous studies on similar MMEs have described either a bacterium (vibrio) or virus as the causative agent.

 Staff divers from MBNMS are assisting UCSC divers with surveys for signs of S3 at sites in Monterey Bay, Carmel Bay, and parts of Big Sur.
-The West Coast Regional office has provided 5 days-at-sea aboard to the RV 4107, a 41 ft NOAA small boat that supports diving operations for up to six divers.
+The West Coast Regional office provided 5 days-at-sea in spring 2014 aboard to the RV 4107, a 41 ft NOAA small boat that supports diving operations for up to six divers.

 S3 was first noted in ochre stars (Pisaster ochraceus) in June 2013 along the Washington coast during monitoring surveys conducted by researchers from Olympic National Park.
 ONP is part of a west coast-wide, long-term monitoring effort--the Multi-Agency Rocky Intertidal Network (MARINe)--thus researchers from Alaska to California were quickly alerted to the emergence of S3.
 Indeed, the majority of S3-related observations are for ochre stars (the most common sea star in the intertidal).
 Other intertidal species affected include Evasterias troschelii, Dermasterias imbricata (leather star), and Leptasterias spp. (six-armed star).
 As of December 2013, signs of wasting had been observed at 45 of 84 MARINe sites sampled since summer 2013, spanning the entire coast from Alaska to San Diego but varying in intensity from low levels of infection to mass mortality.
 Large gaps in available information hinder efforts to understand the outbreak.